 - Powdered sugar – Icing the cookies is optional but I suggest a simple icing sugar and water glaze or royal icing.

-Traditional German gingerbread icing
+Traditional gingerbread icing

 Powdered sugar-based icing offers a nice contrast to the amber-colored cookies, the simple sweetness complements the complex spiced cookies nicely.
 Here are some popular types of icing for German Christmas cookies: